-This turmeric soup is also a great cold-busting soup!
-I love to make a big pot full of this soup during cold and flu season.
+I love to make a big pot full of turmeric chicken soup during cold and flu season.

-This homemade chicken soup freezes well too so be prepared this winter!
+This homemade turmeric soup freezes well too, so be prepared this winter!

-I really don’t know what I was thinking when I tossed random ingredients into the pot…but this soup turned out really, really good.
+I really don’t know what I was thinking when I tossed random ingredients into the pot, but this turmeric chicken soup recipe turned out really, really good.
 Paleo, gluten-free, and dairy free.
 It has lots of turmeric chicken flavors.
 You can add rice or noodles, or just enjoy it without carbs.

-The first thing you will notice is the almost “neon” yellow of this soup.
+The first thing you will notice is the almost “neon” yellow color of this gluten free chicken soup.
 My son almost wouldn’t eat it because of this.
 After a few minutes, I finally did convince him to give it a try.
-After two bowls, he declared this recipe a success :-).
+After two bowls, he declared this recipe a success:-).

-Gluten Free Fontina Cheese Herb Scones are delicious with this soup.
+Gluten Free Fontina Cheese Herb Scones are a delicious gluten free option to serve with the soup, especially if you love dipping bread into your soup.

 - A big soup pot.
 Go ahead and make big vats of soup so that I can freeze some for other meals.